Middle-ear infection (otitis media)

 Children in day care have an increased risk of middle ear infections.
 The increased exposure to other infected children increases your child's chances of getting infected.

 The most common symptoms of a middle ear infection are pain and decreased hearing.
 Inside the middle ear, three tiny bones (ossicles) normally transfer sound vibrations from the eardrum to the inner ear, where they are turned into nerve impulses that your brain understands as sound.
 In people with otitis media, however, inflammation and infection may change this normal process.
-Other symptoms can include fever, general body discomfort, rubbing or pulling of the ears in children, vomiting and diarrhea in infants, dizziness, loss of balance and fluid draining from the ear.
+Other symptoms can include fever, headache, general body discomfort, rubbing or pulling of the ears in children, vomiting and diarrhea in infants, dizziness, loss of balance and fluid draining from the ear.

 Your doctor will ask about ear pain, any discharge from the ear and fever.
 He or she will examine the ears with an otoscope — an instrument with a lighted, cone-shaped end piece for looking in the ear canal at the eardrum.
 The doctor will look for redness and bulging of the eardrum and will check to see if it moves normally by blowing a puff of air through the otoscope.
 (Eardrums do not move if they are too stiff or if there is fluid behind them.)
 Your doctor may also do a hearing test called an audiogram to check for hearing problems or a test called a tympanogram that measures how the eardrum moves.